ppy/osu-wiki/wiki/FAQ/en.md

 Instead of clicking circles, you are now tasked to move the catcher at the bottom of the screen while the fruits fall from above.

 #### Basic explanation
 All fruits will stay at the plate until its combo ends, which the fruits will bounce out of the plate.
-Timing and where it falls on the plate does not matter; either a full score for successful catch or miss (except for bananas).
+Timing and where it falls on the plate does not matter; either a full score for successful catch or miss.

 ##### Fruits
 ![Fruits][Fruits image]